 “If you cannot understand that there is something in man which responds to the challenge of this mountain and goes out to meet it, that the struggle is the struggle of life itself upward and forever upward, then you won't see why we go.What we get from this adventure is just sheer joy.
 And joy is, after all, the end of life.
 We do not live to eat and make money.
 We eat and make money to be able to live.
 That is what life means and what life is for.” - George Mallory

 You simply do not become a success overnight, it takes years to become an overnight success.
 The same way you don’t become slim, fit and strong overnight.
 Mallory didn’t climb to the top of Mont Blanc without years of build up to it, without falling and hurting himself, without people telling him he was mad.
 He just put one foot in front of the other and climbed.

 What you’ll find is that any challenge, task or goal morphs over time to shape you as a human being.
 If you get used to being challenged then you’ll keep looking to test yourself.
 As long as you are DRIVEN you’ll learn to thrive.
 If you are not challenged, if you never rise to the challenge, if you are wrapped in cotton wool then you are going to find it hard to get what you want out of life.

 “To struggle and to understand.
 Never the last without the first.
 That is the law.” - George Mallory

-Embrace the struggle, embrace your life and I’ll see you next month for the next instalment of my story.
+Embrace the struggle, embrace your life and I’ll see you in the next instalment of my story.